cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/01-introduction.md

 ~~~
 {: .language-cpp}

 You learned about the EDAnalyzer class in the pre-exercises.
-The POET is an EDAnalyzer.
+The POET is an EDAnalyzer -- let's refresh how to access data inside the EDAnalyzer.
 The "analyze" function of an EDAnalyzer is performed once per event.
 Muons can be accessed like this:

 ~~~